 Enriching Xenopus oocytes with cholesterol

 NOTE: Frog oocyte-containing ovaries can be obtained from two sources: First, Xenopus laevis female frogs can be housed for the purpose of in-house surgery.
 This procedure must be approved by the Institutional Animal Care and Use Committee.
 Second, whole ovaries can be purchased from commercial suppliers.
 As an alternative to purchasing or isolating whole ovaries and then digesting them as described in steps 2.3.1–2.3.4, individual oocytes are available commercially for purchase.
-If these are used, steps 2.3.1–2.3.4 can be skipped.
+If the latter are used, steps 2.3.1–2.3.4 can be skipped.

 Keep the freshly obtained ovaries at ~14 °C in an ND96 solution.
 Under these conditions, the ovaries can be stored for up to 1 week.